 Time Out says

 Emma Stone and Steve Carell throw themselves into an epic tennis showdown that’s equal parts funny and unsettling.

-Stone leads the way as King, the no-nonsense star who takes on the sexist United States Lawn Tennis Association after it announces a prize fund that’s a staggering eight times more for men than women.
-Launching her own women’s tournament with the aid of organizer Gladys Heldman (Sarah Silverman), King goes on tour.
-Meanwhile, former World No. 1 Bobby Riggs is struggling with a gambling addiction and hoping to hustle his way back into the spotlight.
-What better opportunity, Riggs arrogantly assumes, for proving that men are better competitors than women?
-(This was a showboating moment for sports, then in its Muhammad Ali phase, and for men in general.)
+Stone leads the way as King, the no-nonsense star who takes on the sexist US Lawn Tennis Association after it announces a prize fund that’s a staggering eight times more for men than women.
+Launching her own women’s tournament with the aid of organiser Gladys Heldman (Sarah Silverman), King goes on tour.
+Meanwhile, former world number one Bobby Riggs is struggling with a gambling addiction and hoping to hustle his way back into the spotlight.
+The early ’70s was a time of showboating self-promotion in TV sports, which was going through its brash Muhammad Ali-inspired phase, not to mention a rapidly changing time for women’s rights.
+What better opportunity, Riggs arrogantly assumed, for proving that men are better at sport than women?

-It’s a fun setup with a rousing finale that broadly compensates for a baggy middle section (at two hours, the film seems a little too long).
-Despite its inspiring feminist message, it’s the LGBTQ angle that proves the most compelling, as King quietly discovers her sexuality with hairdresser Marilyn (a wonderful Andrea Riseborough).
-The scenes between these two women are beautifully handled, their attraction as palpable as King’s dilemma: Not only was she famous in a less-accepting era, but she was married to a man.
+It’s a fun set-up with a rousing finale that broadly compensates for a saggy middle (at two hours, it feels a little too long).
+But despite its inspiring feminist message, it’s the LGBT+ angle that proves the most compelling, as King quietly discovers her sexuality with hairdresser Marilyn (a wonderful Andrea Riseborough).
+The scenes between the two women are beautifully handled, their attraction as palpable as King’s dilemma: Not only was she famous in a less-accepting era, she was also closeted, and married to a man.
 Carell’s cartoonish antics are funny enough, but the two women are the tale’s real champions.

 Cast and crew